Commercial debts - high value

 Insolvency proceedings are public knowledge.
 Winding-up petitions are immediately searchable at the court and must be advertised before the hearing.
 Banks and credit reference agencies take note.
 The damage of a winding-up petition, even if not granted, can be irreparable.

 This will affect any debtor’s ability to obtain credit in the future and will damage their business, often irreparably (because the bank’s immediate reaction will usually be to freeze the bank account).
 Insolvency proceedings also give the court power to stay any other proceedings against a debtor.
 Statutory demands will often cause a debtor to pay up.

 Following up a statutory demand

-After a statutory demand has been served, and if a debtor does not pay, the creditor may pursue bankruptcy or winding-up.
-However if a bankruptcy or liquidation ensues, the petitioning creditor will share with all the other creditors in the assets of the debtor.
+After a statutory demand has been served, and if a debtor does not pay, the creditor may pursue winding-up.
+However if a liquidation ensues, the petitioning creditor will share with all the other creditors in the assets of the debtor.
 An unsecured creditor may receive little or nothing at all.
-Legal advice is crucial, we can investigate the debtor’s means to ascertain other creditors of the debtor, either secured or unsecured.
+Legal advice is crucial, we can investigate the debtor’s means to ascertain other creditors of the corporate debtor, either secured or unsecured.